Featured site: Find out what are the trending items on Amazon.com!

 • Press "Copy" on the pop-up menu.

-• Go to the bit on your phone where you want to paste it in, for example your memo app, or wherever else.
+• Go to the bit on your phone where you want to paste it in, for example your memo app, text message app, or wherever else.
 Take your time, there is no rush, even if you can't see the text you copied anymore.

 • Once you've found where you want to paste it, just long-press again.
 It's OK if a keyboard comes up at this point.
-Besides the keyboard, a pop-up menu will appear on the screen, and from that menu, press "Paste".
+In addition to the keyboard, a pop-up menu will appear on the screen, and from that menu, press "Paste".
 That's it!
 The copied text will now be pasted in the bit where you long-pressed.
 Done!

 Step 1: Do a long press on any area that's part of what you want to copy